WHAT TO DO IN ONE DAY IN COLMAR

-FINAL THOUGHTS ON THINGS TO DO IN COLMAR IN ONE DAY
+FINAL THOUGHTS ON THE BEST PLACES TO VISIT IN COLMAR

-However, it is a very pretty place and 24 hours in Colmar (or even 12 hours) is enough to get a good glimpse (click here to read my Annecy post and find out why I am so in love).
+However, Colmar is a beautiful place and 24 hours in Colmar (or even 12 hours) is enough to get a good glimpse (click here to read my Annecy post and find out why I am so in love).

 If you stay in Colmar longer, you can spend even more time soaking in the beauty or visiting a few other places that are close by, like Strasbourg.

-Adding Colmar to your bucket list is definitely a good idea and hopefully, these tips have helped you finding out about the best things to do in Colmar.
+Adding Colmar to your bucket list is definitely a good idea, and hopefully, these tips have helped you find out about the best things to do in Colmar.